ciembor/VirtualCut/README.md

 ## Installation and Usage

 To build VirtualCut, you need to install Scala enviroment first.
 You will find it on [official Scala webpage](http://www.scala-lang.org/downloads).
+You will also need [SBT (Simple Build Tool)](http://code.google.com/p/simple-build-tool/downloads/list).
 Then you have to download __VirtualCut__ from [Github](http://github.com/ciembor/VirtualCut/):

      git clone git@github.com:ciembor/VirtualCut